wavemaker/docs/learn/how-tos/list-basic-usage.md

 ---
-title: "List - Basic Usage"
+title: "Creating List"
 id: ""
+sidebar_label: "Creating a List"
 ---
+---

-## Creating Employee List
+## Creating an Employee List

 You can use the List widget to list data from a database.
 This post gives you a basic List usage by building an Employee List.